ropensci/roweb3/content/blog/2022-04-21-ropensci-news-digest-april-2022/index.md

 ## Software Peer Review

-There are fourteen recently closed and active submissions and 4 submissions on hold.
+There are fifteen recently closed and active submissions and 4 submissions on hold.
 Issues are at different stages:

 * Two at ['6/approved'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A6/approved):